ten7/handbook.ten7.com/_pages/05_howwedothings.md

 #### Billable Client Hours

 If your role primarily involves working on client projects, you should log around 30 billable hours per week.
+We all have different _billable_ hours expectations depending on our role.
 Sometimes, billable work on internal projects where TEN7 is the client is approved, such as development work on the ten7.com website.

 #### Internal Hours